itsfareast/traffic-signs-classification/README.md

 - Check the data points which are incorrectly predicted by the system and try to analyze this information

-- Experiment with hyperparameters and other architectures
+- Experiment with hyperparameters and other architectures.Try fiddling with the filter size of the convolutional layers as well as its output/output depth, you can also fiddle with the output size of the fully connected layers and the dropout probability.

+-  Use L2 regulation techniques to prevent overfitting.
+Also play around with different types of optimizer function.

 ### Miscellaneous